Felbourn/Project-Genesis/GameData/TextureReplacer/README.md

 powers of two.
 Cube map textures are slow, so keep them as low-res as possible.

-`TRReflection` part module can be used as in the following example that adds reflections onto the windows of Mk1-2 pod:
+`TRReflection` part module can be used as in the following example that adds reflections onto Mk1-2 pod windows:

     MODULE
     {